 Have Safe Items Around Baby at All Times

 Babies can’t tell you when they’re in pain or uncomfortable.
 We know because we’ve been there.
 As new parents, we spent countless hours and many sleepless nights going through various stages of trial and error with our daughter before she settled into a routine that worked for her—and us.
 For that reason, it’s critical that your baby has access to safe items at all times.
-Items like gripe water, essential oils for babies, organic teddy bears, and Boogie Wipes can be lifesavers for your baby and can make sleeping through the night much easier on both of you.
+Items like gripe water, essential oils for babies, organic teddy bears, and Boogie Wipes can be lifesavers for your baby and can make sleeping through the night much easier for both of you.

 Having a bath